vurtun/lib/Readme.md

 examples at the top of the file.
 In addition each API function, struct and member variables are documented as well.
-Finally each library has a corresponding test file inside the test directy for additional working examples.
+Finally each library has a corresponding test file inside the test directory for additional working examples.

 #### Why C?
 Personally I primarily use C instead of C++ and since I want to